bin-cli/bin-cli/CONTRIBUTING.md

 ### Wiki

 [The wiki](https://github.com/bin-cli/bin-cli/wiki) is used for tangential tips and thoughts.
 Editing is restricted, both to prevent spam and because it contains my personal views rather than factual information.
-Please use the [Discussions](https://github.com/bin-cli/bin-cli/discussions) section to share your own tips and thoughts, or open an [Issue](https://github.com/bin-cli/bin-cli/issues) if you believe there is a mistake.
+Feel free to open an [Issue](https://github.com/bin-cli/bin-cli/issues) if you think anything could be improved.